- 21 June 2012

 We've found an interesting resource for those in mental nursing and thought we'd share it with you.

 When you work in mental nurse jobs, advocacy becomes a stronger part of your role.

 Like learning disability nurse jobs, you are working with particularly vulnerable people.
 As such, part of your role as health provider is to make sure they are supported to clearly state their desires and preferences in a way that has people take notice.

 Of course, you know this.
-Patient preference and patient-centered planning is firmly part of practice now.
+Patient preference and patient-centred planning is firmly part of practice now.
 But how sure are you that you are definitely only advocating your service user's values?
-Can we be sure?

 How do you assess your practice when it comes to advocating what is right and best for your patient?

 Part of our internal biases in this area is down to the fact that doing 'what is right' is a strongly emotional and moral area.
 We do the things we do because we think we are right about them and they seem the most logical course – why else would we do them?